-You can jump aboard any of the liveaboard boats in Cairns so no transportation is required.
+You can jump aboard any of the liveaboard boats in Cairns, so no transportation is required.

 SAVVY TIP – We secured a placement on the Mike Ball Expedition Volunteer Programme and worked as dive crew on the boat for two weeks.
-This meant that we experienced the seven night Coral Sea Safari twice in exchange for two weeks of unpaid employment on the boat.
-Averaging three dives a day this is a brilliant way to experience the reef on a budget.
+This meant that we experienced the seven-night Coral Sea Safari twice in exchange for two weeks of unpaid employment to the ship.
+Averaging three dives a day is a brilliant way to experience the reef on a budget.

-Note: To work on the dive deck you must be a certified Dive Master however there are opportunities for Open Water divers to volunteer in the galley.
+Note: To work on the dive deck, you must be a certified Dive Master.
+However, there are opportunities for Open Water divers to volunteer in the galley.

-For more information read our trip report.
+For more information, read our trip report.

 White Water Rafting

-Along with the white water rafting a day trip to the River Tully includes the opportunity for rock jumping, raft surfing and rapid swimming.
-With memorable spots along the stretch of forty five rapids like ‘Alarm Clock’ named because it provides those who pass a soggy wakeup call, and ‘Stair Case’ a nail biting drop, the Tully makes for a first rate adventure from your base in Cairns.
+Along with the white water rafting, a day trip to the River Tully includes the opportunity for rock jumping, raft surfing, and rapid swimming.
+With memorable spots along the stretch of forty-five rapids like ‘Alarm Clock’ named because it provides those who pass a soggy wake-up call, and ‘Stair Case’ a nail-biting drop, the Tully makes for a first-rate adventure from your base in Cairns.

-When booking your white water adventure you will be advised of a collection point for your journey south to the Tully River.
+When booking your white water adventure, you will be advised of a collection point for your journey south to the Tully River.
 The transport is included in the cost of your rafting experience.

-If you’re strapped for cash take a day trip to the freshwater paradise of Crystal Cascades.
+If you’re strapped for cash, take a day trip to the freshwater paradise of Crystal Cascades.
 Located just twenty minutes west of the city this area is known to locals and tourists alike and is a popular place to cool off in the heat of the day.

-With no entry fees this is one of the most affordable paradise retreats you’ll ever find.
+With no entry fees, this is one of the most affordable paradise retreats you’ll ever find.

-With numerous waterfalls and swimming holes set in stunning rainforest surroundings it’s a great place to explore or relax and soak up some sun.
+With numerous waterfalls and swimming holes set in stunning rainforest surroundings, it’s a great place to explore or relax and soak up some sun.
 There are opportunities for the more adventurous to take part in some cliff jumping.
-A short walk up the cliff from the largest waterhole will take you to ‘No Fear’ point, the highest part of the cliff face from which you can launch yourself into the water below.
+A short walk up the cliff from the largest waterhole will take you to the ‘No Fear’ point, the highest part of the cliff face from which you can launch yourself into the water below.

-While not far from Cairns there are no public transport options to Crystal Cascades.
+While not far from Cairns, there are no public transport options to Crystal Cascades.

-There is no entry fee to the falls however be sure to take supplies and sun cream as there are no shops close by.
+There is no entry fee to the falls however, be sure to take supplies and sun cream as there are no shops close by.

 Local Secret Adventure in Cairns

-Choose from yoga, pilates, beach volley ball, aqua aerobics, bootcamp and zumba and get that booty in shape for free.
+Choose from yoga, pilates, beach volleyball, aqua aerobics, boot camp, and Zumba, and get that booty in shape for free.

 Best time of the year to visit Cairns for adventure?

-Cairns provides adventurers with activities throughout the year however be aware that the Minkie Whale migratory season is from May to August and you can scuba dive with them aboard Mike Ball’s Minke Whale Expedition in June and July.
+Cairns provides adventurers with activities throughout the year; however, be aware that the Minkie Whale migratory season is from May to August, and you can scuba dive with them aboard Mike Ball’s Minke Whale Expedition in June and July.

-The reason I love Cairns for adventure is because…
+The reason I love Cairns for adventure is that…

 The city is nestled in between the aquatic splendour of the Great Barrier Reef and the vibrant canopy of the surrounding rainforest that covers many of the coastal mountain ranges.
-Both provide endless opportunity for exploration and would keep any explorer happy for the duration of their stay.
+Both provide endless opportunities for exploration and would keep any explorer happy for the duration of their stay.